-Colonials to Face George Mason, Howard for Local Bragging Rights
+Colonials to Face American, Howard for District Bragging Rights This Weekend

 Coach Jones served as the team's top assistant coach for three seasons from 2009-11 after working as the Colonials' volunteer assistant from 2002-08.
 A GW alumnus, Jones was also a four-year letterwinner for the Colonials on the pitch from 1995-98.

-"Through this season's impressive turnaround and our comprehensive national search, Craig emerged from a very strong pool of candidates as the right person to lead our men's soccer program into the future," said GW Director of Athletics and Recreation Patrick Nero.
+"Through this season's impressive turnaround and our comprehensive national search, Craig emerged from a very strong pool of candidates as the right person to lead our men's soccer program into the future," said GW Director of Athletics and Recreation Patrick Nero at the time of Coach Jones' promotion.
 "He was instrumental to our team's improvement this year and our run to the Atlantic 10 regular season co-championship and into the A-10 Conference Championship game.
 Craig's mentorship abilities and his vision for the program have our student-athletes poised to continue this season's successes next season and beyond."

-In addition to Coach Jones' duties in training and game management, he played a crucial role under Lidster with recruiting, scheduling, and goalkeeper workouts.
+In addition to his duties in training and game management, Coach Jones played a crucial role under Lidster with recruiting, scheduling and goalkeeper workouts.